vegarringdal/simple-html/README.md

         -   `<app-root></app-root>` is the root of our web app.
 All elements we generate will be inside here.
 -   `index.ts`
-    -   This is the first code thats loaded by index.html, you dont need to change this.
+    -   This is the first code that's loaded by index.html, you don't need to change this.
 All it does is load index.css file.
 And load a helper library `custom-elements-hmr-polyfill` to make web development more fun when we do edits.
 And load load our app-root element & resets our app-root on saves.